Organization: Continuum of ColoradoTitle: Behavior Analysts

-This is an exciting opportunity to join our behavioral services division at the ground floor and participate as part of small and committed team, while working within a well-established and reputable organization (one of the largest non-profits in Colorado).
+This is an exciting opportunity to join our behavioral services division at the ground floor and participate as part of a small and committed team, while working within a well-established and reputable organization (one of the largest non-profits in Colorado).

 You will have the opportunity to support individuals across the life span in home, community, center-based and residential settings.

-Our primary clinic is in Aurora, and our team work throughout the Denver Metro area, especially in Arapahoe and Douglas Counties.
+Our primary clinic is in Aurora, co and our team work throughout the Denver Metro area, especially in Arapahoe and Douglas Counties.